Understanding skills in WRITER Agent

 What happens when you invoke a skill:

-1. You mention a skill using /skill-name in your message
+You mention a skill using /skill-name in your message

-3. The agent reads the skill's specialized instructions, scripts, and references
+The agent follows the skill's specialized instructions

 Using skills with uploaded files